breakwaterlabs/silo-log-pull/README.md

 ## Getting started

 Simply download the python script and run it.
-If you do not have a `silo_config.json`, the script will create one with default values.
+If you do not have a `config/silo_config.json`, the script will create one with default values.
 Note that you will be required to change at least one configuration for the script to launch, as by default it will have no customer org configured and no API key with which to download logs.

+The script expects configuration files in the `config/` directory:
+- `config/silo_config.json` - Main configuration file
+- `config/token.txt` - Your Silo API token (32-character base64 string)
+- `config/seccure_key.txt` - Your seccure passphrase (only needed if using encryption features)

 ## Configuring the script

-The current options in `silo_config.json` are as follows (along with their current default values):
+The current options in `config/silo_config.json` are as follows (along with their current default values):
 ```
 {
    "log_in_directory" : "logs",                       #// Directory where logs are imported from (if api_download_logs == false)
    "log_out_directory" : "logs",                      #// Directory where post-processed logs will go
    "api_download_logs": True,                         #// Process logs from...?
 True = Silo, false = logs directory
    "api_endpoint" : 'extapi.authentic8.com',          #// Should usually be 'extapi.authentic8.com'
    "api_org_name" : "",                               #// Organization name shown in the Silo Admin portal
-   "api_token_file" : "token.txt",              #// File containing 32-char API key (login credential) provided by Silo.
+   "api_token_file" : "config/token.txt",             #// File containing 32-char API key (login credential) provided by Silo.
    "log_type" : 'ENC',                                #// Log type to download or import.
 See Silo docs for other options (like 'LOG')
    "date_start": "",                                  #// Blank = today, otherwise provide a valid date %Y-%m-%d e.g. '2020-01-30'
    "fetch_num_days" : 7,                              #// How many days back from date_start to download
-   "seccure_passphrase_file": "seccure_key.txt",#// File containing seccure passphrase.
+   "seccure_passphrase_file": "config/seccure_key.txt", #// File containing seccure passphrase.
 Only required for seccure options.
    "seccure_decrypt_logs" : False,                    #// Decrypt logs during processing?
    "seccure_show_pubkey": False,                      #// Show the pubkey for the passphrase file?
    "output_csv" : False,                              #// Post-process: Save results to .CSV files?
    "output_json" : True,                              #// Post-process: Save results to .JSON files?
    "output_console": True                             #// Post-process: Show logs on console window?
 }
 ```